 The near future is already, for a book written in 1993, rather dated.
 Despite time travel being invented, people still struggle to get hold of each other via landline phones – not only do mobile phone apparently not exist in this future, nor does email.
 A 2.5 Gig storage device is also one of enormous capacity.

 The historical tale has much to commend it – as long as you are not looking for fast-paced action or science fiction.
-Instead it has a very gentle tension, as frequently you get to moments in the plot where in a more conventional action story the rhythm of the scene would lead up to something dramatic, but instead you get something low key – or nothing.
+Instead, it has a very gentle tension, as frequently you get to moments in the plot where, in a more conventional action story, the rhythm of the scene would lead up to something dramatic.
+But rather, you get something low key – or nothing.
 That can make for frustrating slowness, but also makes the moments of drama that much more striking.

 The book won both the Hugo and Nebula awards, indicating its appeal to many but it is not a traditional action-packed tale of time travel by any means.